-Florence is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Florence isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Florence are a mix of both white- and blue-collar jobs.
 Overall, Florence is a town of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Florence who work in office and administrative support (12.87%), management occupations (10.23%), and healthcare suport services (8.81%).

 Telecommuters are a relatively large percentage of the workforce: 7.55% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The percentage of people in Florence with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.49% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Florence is quite a bit lower than the national average among all cities of 21.84%: just 11.49% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Florence in 2018 was $12,863, which is low income relative to Arizona and the nation.
 This equates to an annual income of $51,452 for a family of four.
 However, Florence contains both very wealthy and poor people as well.